 – MDF Craft letters raw or primed white

-– 1 can of Krylon® ColorMaster Paint + Primer – 25% More – Gloss Hunter Green
+– Hunter Green (Gloss) can of Krylon® ColorMaster Paint + Primer – 25% More

--1 can of Krylon® ColorMaster Paint + Primer – 25% More – Gloss Ballet Slipper
+-Ballet Slipper (Gloss) can of Krylon® ColorMaster Paint + Primer – 25% More

--1 can of Krylon® ColorMaster Paint + Primer – 25% More – Gloss Citrus Green
+-Citrus Green (Gloss) can of Krylon® ColorMaster Paint + Primer – 25% More

--1 can of Krylon® ColorMaster Paint + Primer – 25% More – Satin Sea Glass
+-Sea Glass (Satin) can of Krylon® ColorMaster Paint + Primer – 25% More

--1 can of Krylon® ColorMaster Paint + Primer – 25% More – Gloss Gum Drop (optional for colored pumpkins)
+– Gum Drop (Gloss) can of Krylon® ColorMaster Paint + Primer – 25% More (optional for colored pumpkins)

-– 1 can of Krylon® ColorMaster Paint + Primer – 25% More – Satin White (optional if using raw letters and you want a white stripe)
+– White (Satin) can of Krylon® ColorMaster Paint + Primer – 25% More (optional if using raw letters and you want a white stripe)

 – Washi tape or painter’s tape

 Before beginning to spray paint, make sure to read the label for safety and application instructions.
-For you spray paint newbies, it’s important to spray outdoors or in a well-ventilated area!
+Additionally, for you spray paint newbies, it’s important to spray outdoors or in a well-ventilated area!

-Begin by laying out your letters on a piece of cardboard or painting tarp outside.
-Next, spray a white stripe down the center of each letter (no need to be precise).
-This step is optional and only needed if you are using raw unprimed MDF letters and want a white stripe between the colors.
-Otherwise you can skip this step.
+First, lay out your letters on a piece of cardboard or painting tarp outside.
+Next, spray a white stripe down the center of each letter.
+There is no need to be precise.
+This step is optional.
+It is only needed if you are using raw unprimed MDF letters and want a white stripe between the colors.
+You can skip this step otherwise.

 Next, I began with the lighter of the two colors for each word and spray painted the top portion of the letters.
 At this point, I didn’t mind a bit of overspray.
-Let the paint dry for 15 minutes, then come back and give them a second coat.
+Then, let the paint dry for 15 minutes before coming back to give them a second coat.
 For the light colors you may need to wait another 15 minutes and do a third coat.

 The final step was mounting them on the wall.
-To do this I simply used removable wall mounting strips to stick the letter to the wall to read out Give Thanks over the dining table.
+I simply used removable wall mounting strips to stick the letter to the wall to read out Give Thanks over the dining table.

-I completed the unique Friendsgiving color palette in the runner (it’s sticky wallpaper!), napkins, and pumpkins and pinecone center pieces.
-These pumpkins and pinecones were sprayed with the leftover Krylon® ColorMaster Paint + Primer – 25% More in Gloss Hunter Green, Gloss Ballet Slipper, Gloss Gum Drop, and Satin Sea Glass so I could assure that the colors on the table perfectly matched the wall art.
+After that, I completed the unique Friendsgiving color palette in the runner (it’s sticky wallpaper!), napkins, and pumpkins and pinecone center pieces.
+I used the leftover Krylon® ColorMaster Paint + Primer – 25% More in Gloss Hunter Green, Gloss Ballet Slipper, Gloss Gum Drop, and Satin Sea Glass these pumpkins and pinecones so I could assure that the colors on the table perfectly matched the wall art.

-This whole project only took one day including drying time, so it’s an easy last minute project to really pull your Friendsgiving celebration together.
-If this non-traditional color palette isn’t your jam, be sure to check out all the other Krylon ColorMaster Paint + Primer – 25% More colors.
-There is sure to be a few that are just right for you!
+Perhaps most importantly, this whole project only took one day including drying time, so it’s an easy last minute project to really pull your Friendsgiving celebration together.
+In addition, if this non-traditional color palette isn’t your jam, Krylon has your back!
+Be sure to check out all the other Krylon ColorMaster Paint + Primer – 25% More colors.
+Certainly, there will be a few that are just right for you!